TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 50/Genesis 50.8.md

 ---

-and all the house of Joseph, and his brethren, and his father's house: only their little ones, and their flocks, and their herds, they left in the land of Goshen.
+all the house of Joseph, his brothers, and his father's house.
+Only their little ones, their flocks, and their herds, they left in the land of Goshen.